execbat/mujoco_inverted_pendulum_project/README.md

     Observation Space:

-        Cart position and velocity
+        - Cart position and velocity

-        Pole angle and angular velocity
+        - Pole angle and angular velocity

-        Distance to target

-        Tip velocity
+        - Arc distance between the pole end point and vertical point above the cart

+        - Linear distance between the pole end point and target point

+        - X, Z coordinates of the pole end point in World CS

+        - X, Z coordinates of the target point in World CS

+        - Mass of the pole

+        - Gravity moment of the pole

+        - Linear velocity of the pole end point

+        - Acceleration of the pole end point

-        Potential energy
+        - Potential energy

-        Tip coordinates

     Action Space:

-        Continuous control (horizontal force applied to the cart)
+        - Continuous control (horizontal force applied to the cart)

 The environment rewards:

-    Approaching the vertical point smoothly

-    Proper tip speed

-    Smooth acceleration

-    Staying vertical

-    Reaching and holding near the target
+    Matching the pole end point velocity with manually designed velocity function.
+(Imitation learning)

+    Matching the pole end point acceleration with acceleration function derived from manually designed velocity function.
+(Imitation learning)

+    Keeping the pole upwards

+    Compensation of the gravity moment when the pole stays upwards

+    Keeping the pole end point closer to the target point with minimal velocity

     Penalizes:

         Leaving the screen bounds

-        High accelerations if too close to the target

         Inactivity (no changes between steps)